jamesclancy/SafeCardGame/README.md

 At this point everything builds and I am checking it in with a commit message of `Step 7 Updates to GameState`.

-In the Client/Index.fs I can now modify the Msg type to be a descriminate union of all the above listed types.
-First though I am moving the Msg type into its own module/file Events/Events.fs.
+In the Client/Index.fs I can now modify the Msg type to be a discriminated union of all the above-listed types.
+First, I am moving the Msg type into its own module/file Events/Events.fs.

 Based on the above description I was able to define the events as follows: